doddatpivotal/tkg-lab-e2e-adaptation/docs/05-petclinic-tbs-namespace.md

 2. Configure the Harbor project to scan images immediately on push.

+3. Create a robot account for build service to use when pushing images to harbor.
+Store these as the credentials in your `params.yaml` file.

-3. Set environment variables for use in the following sections
+4. Set environment variables for use in the following sections

 ```bash
 export HARBOR_DOMAIN=$(yq r $PARAMS_YAML commonSecrets.harborDomain)